 Whether we think of it on a conscious level or not, glass is integral

 to everyday living.
 Take windows for example, or mirrors.
 Where would we be without them?
 What about TV,

 computer and mobile phone screens?
 Prescription glasses, sunglasses,

 light bulbs, glasses and bottles we drink from, dishes we cook in and eat off.
-Glass is everywhere.
+It's everywhere.

-Those examples mostly focus on the practical uses and mass production of glass products.
+Those examples mostly focus on the practical uses and mass production.